MisterMiro/sylt/README.md

 Early work in progress.

-Some short and simple example programs can be found in the `demo/` folder, while more complex ones live in 'projects/'.
+Some short and simple example programs can be found in the `demo/` folder.